airsecanalyzer/AirSecAnalyzer/README.md

 - Random fuzzing: `python3 SatTest.py --mode SignalFuzzing --fuzzing random`
 - Heuristic fuzzing: `python3 SatTest.py --mode SignalFuzzing --fuzzing heuristic`

+Note: If you want to modify the heuristic fuzzing method, you can modify the heuristic_fuzz function in SatTest.py.

 ### SignalJamming
 Configures and transmits jamming signals.
 Users can set frequency, power, and bandwidth.